Why study Tropical Agriculture and the Environment (TAE) at the University of Hawai‘i at Mānoa?

 Helping Hawai‘i Achieve Greater Self Sufficiency

-Agricultural advances can help Hawai‘i achieve greater self-sufficiency.
+Agricultural advances can help Hawai‘i achieve greater self-sufficiency that is sustainable and resilient.
 Our reliance on imports, which represent 85 to 90 percent of our food and more than 90 percent of our energy needs, makes us more vulnerable to natural disasters, invasive species, human misdeeds, and rising fuel prices.
 Keeping agricultural land in crop production conserves green, open space and allows rainwater to recharge our aquifers.
 The work you do as a TAE student and graduate can help shape a more sustainable and affordable Hawai‘i for future generations.